davetayls/front-end-standards/index.md

 JavaScript
 ----------

-We primarily develop new applications in [jQuery](http://jquery.com), though we have expertise in plain JavaScript as well as all major modern javascript libraries.

 ### General coding principles
 *	99% of code should be housed in external javascript files.
 They should be included at the END of the BODY tag for maximum page performance.
 *	Don't rely on the user-agent string if you don't have to.
 Do proper feature detection.
 (More at [Dive Into HTML5: Detection](http://diveintohtml5.org/detect.html) & [jQuery.support docs](http://api.jquery.com/jQuery.support/))